porameht/r4r/README.md

 ---

-**หากต้องการความช่วยเหลือ**: สร้าง issue บน GitHub หรือตรวจสอบ API key permissions
+**Need help?**: Create an issue on GitHub or check your API key permissions